 Get The Facts Now!

-If you’re thinking about getting a dental implant in Canberra or Parramatta, you may be wondering about the long term consequences of a dental implant, and the potential health complications of getting an implant.
+If you’re thinking about getting a dental implant in Canberra City, you may be wondering about the long term consequences of a dental implant, and the potential health complications of getting an implant.

 In this article, we’ll take a look at the facts behind dental implants and infections, and give you all of the information you need to know about the topics – including steps you can take to minimize the risk of dental implant infection!
 Let’s begin.